alrieckert/lazarus/components/dbexport/README.txt

 TXMLXSDExporter - Export to various kinds of UTF-8 XML file formats (Microsoft Access, Microsoft Excel, ADO.NET, Delphi ClientDataset)

-TDataExporter - Dialog component which allows to select a registered export format, configures the export settings, and exports the data.
+TDataExporter - Dialog component which allows one to select a registered export format, configures the export settings, and exports the data.
 Right-click on the component and select 'Execute' from the component editor menu to try this in the designer.